johnoltman65/commerce_migrate/commerce_migrate_ubercart/README.txt

   site, and field_image (on every product) on the Commerce side.
 * Product types are created *by the migration* from the base "Product" type and the uc_product_classes table.
-* Delete any existing products, line items, or orders.
-Delete existing product types.
+* Delete all existing product types, products, line items, and orders in your commerce install.
 * Consider deleting any existing product display nodes.
 * See http://drupal.org/node/1206776#comment-4685032 for one import recipe.